Iraq entry requirements for Algeria passport holders

 If you hold an Algerian passport and plan to visit Iraq in 2026, you'll need to get an eVisa before you travel.
 The entire application is done online, and approval usually takes a few business days.
 Just make sure your passport is valid for at least 6 months from the day you arrive.

-Apply online at the official Iraq eVisa portal.
-Processing takes 3–5 business days, and you'll receive a PDF approval — print two copies.
+Apply for an Iraqi eVisa at the official portal.
+Processing takes 3–5 business days, and you'll receive a PDF approval — print it and carry a copy.
 The eVisa is single-entry only and valid for 30 days from issue.Apply for eVisa

 Required